How To Bet On Greyhound Racing

 Types of Greyhound Bets

-The types of bets in Greyhound Racing are practically identical with the types of bets in horse racing, but because not every punter is familiar with them, we’ll start by explaining the most common bet types in horse racing at a glance:
+The types of bets in Greyhound Racing are practically identical with the types of bets in horse racing, but because not every punter is familiar with them, we’ll start by explaining the most common bet types in dog racing at a glance:

 - Win Bet – This is the simplest of all types of greyhound bets: you are backing the dog that you believe has the most chances of winning the race.
 The bet is going to win only of the dog you picked ends up victorious.